fullstackreact/react-native-firestack/docs/api/authentication.md

 Firestack handles authentication for us out of the box, both with email/password-based authentication and through oauth providers (with a separate library to handle oauth providers).

-> Android requires the Google Play services to installed for authentication to function.
+> Authentication requires Google Play services to be installed on Android.

 ## Auth